If you are a competitive swimmer you are going to need a good pair of swimming goggles for grinding out some laps in the pool.

 Therefore you need a swimming goggle with a secure fit this will allow you to swim without worrying about water leaking in no matter what the situation, like a sprint set for example.

-Anyway, this can sometimes become a problem.
-The sun is quite bright in the afternoons and can reflect light on the water.
+This can sometimes become a problem due to the brightness of the sun in the afternoons that can reflect light on the water.

 Or maybe you just want to swim some backstroke, but the sun is in your eyes the entire time.